Collective moderation of hate, toxicity, and extremity in online discussions: Results

-In general, the results in Fig.~\ref{fig:ardl_results} and Extended Data Figs.~\ref{fig:toxicity_single},~\ref{fig:extremity_single}, and~\ref{fig:extremity_of_speakers} show that angry tweets are related to more hate, toxicity, and extremity of the subsequent discourse on micro-, meso-, and macro-levels of discourse.
-The one exception is the macro-level result showing that, especially when Reconquista Internet was active, anger contributed to less hate speech in the remainder of the time series.
+In general, the results in the bottom half of Fig.~\ref{fig:ardl_results} show that negative emotions in tweets relate to more hate, toxicity, and extremity of the subsequent discourse, on micro-, meso-, and macro levels of discourse.
+This is true for anger as well, with one exception: especially when Reconquista Internet was active, anger contributed to less hate speech and fewer extreme users in the subsequent days.
 It is possible that the `righteous anger' of the Reconquista Internet members about the hate speech produced by Reconquista Germanica had temporarily discouraged some forms of hateful speech.
-At the same time, their anger could have attracted other commenters who felt the same~\cite{buerger2020anti}, possibly explaining the pronounced positive relationship between anger and extremity of speech on the meso-level while RI was active (Extended Data Fig.~\ref{fig:extremity_single}).
+At the same time, their anger could have attracted other commenters who felt the same~\cite{buerger2020anti}, possibly explaining the pronounced positive relationship between anger and extremity of speech on the meso level while RI was active.

-The effect of fear is a bit less pronounced than the effect of anger, but it goes largely in a similar direction.
-On the micro-level, fear leads to more hate, toxicity, and extremity.
-On the meso- and macro-levels, fear again leads to worse discourse quality, especially while Reconquista Germanica is active.
+Fear is reliably related to more hate, toxicity, and extremity at all levels of analysis.
+This is in line with findings that feelings of threat, especially threat from outgroups, contribute to heightened in-group identity and cohesion, possibly in preparation for defense~\cite{henderson1985cohesion,hogg2007uncertainty}.

-Disgust is generally associated with lower quality of the subsequent discourse.
-On the micro-level, it leads to more hate and more extreme speech.
-On the meso-level, it can temporarily reduce toxicity in some trees, but in the long run it has a positive relationship with hate, toxicity, and extremity of speech.
-On the macro-level, it has positive relationship with hate and toxicity, but it is associated with the lower extremity of speakers over the whole day-to-day time series.
-It is possible that in the long run, disgust acts as a signal of inappropriateness of certain extreme positions, motivating neutral users to participate more.
+Disgust leads to more hate and toxicity at all levels of analyses.
+It does not affect extremity or might even lower the extremity of speakers over days.
+As a signal of inappropriateness of certain extreme positions, it might deter some of the extremists or motivate neutral users to participate more and express different views.

 Sadness has a more complicated relationship with the subsequent discourse.
-On the micro-level, it worsens the quality of discourse.
-In contrast, on the meso- and macro-levels it tends to slightly improve the quality of discourse.
+On the micro level, it worsens the quality of discourse.
+In contrast, on the meso- and especially on the macro levels it tends to slightly improve the quality of discourse.
 In line with \cite{garcia2019collective}, it is possible that some particularly sad external events such as terrorist attacks initially lead to a deteriorated or more negative discourse, but later prompt an increase in the overall level of solidarity in the community, improving the quality of discourse.